What's at stake in the 2022 midterm elections?

 If you follow the historical trend of the president's party losing big in the midterms of their first term, Republicans are favored to flip the House.
 In the 2010 midterms, the first for former president Barack Obama, Democrats lost 63 seats in the House.
 In the 2018 midterms, the first for former president Donald Trump, Republicans lost 40 seats.
 After exceeding expectations in the 2020 elections, House Republicans just need a net gain of at least five seats to reach the 218-seat majority needed.

-Although President Biden's approval ratings are low, and voters are frustrated about the economy and high inlflation, House Democrats have seen some positive signs for their prospects recently.
+Although Mr. Biden's approval ratings are low, and voters are frustrated about the economy and high inflation, House Democrats have seen some positive signs for their prospects recently.
 Special elections and a ballot measure in Kansas show that their base and moderate voters seem to be energized over the issue of abortion rights.
-Congressional Democrats have also passed aspects of Biden's agenda that deal with climate change and prescription drug prices, under the branding of the "Inflation Reduction Act."
+Congressional Democrats have also passed aspects of Mr. Biden's agenda that deal with climate change and prescription drug prices, under the branding of the "Inflation Reduction Act."

 Given the smaller margin they have to overcome, Republicans are still likely to win the House, but Democrats do feel they have momentum to at least cut into the predicted GOP gains.